audio-visual/investigate_stylegan/README.md

 Therefore, subsequent experiments also follow this principle

 The left side is the official weight, trained on the 1024x1024 size, reversed the aligned 512x512 image, and restored to the 256 size,
-The left side is the official weight, trained on the 256x256 size, reversed the aligned 512x512 image, and restored to the 256 size, 1024x1024->256            |  256x256->256 :-------------------------:|:-------------------------:
+The right side is the unofficial weight, trained on the 256x256 size, reversed the aligned 512x512 image, and restored to the 256 size.
+1024x1024->256            |  256x256->256
+:-------------------------:|:-------------------------:
 <img src='https://github.com/audio-visual/investigate_stylegan/blob/main/results/stylegan2-ffhq-config-f_align-000015-project_256_step500.png' width='256px'/> | <img src='https://github.com/audio-visual/investigate_stylegan/blob/main/results/550000_align-000015-project_256_step500.png' width='256px'/>